MeisterNewman/CoupBot/README.md

 # CoupBot
-An agent which plays the card game Coup
+An agent which plays the card game Coup.
+Work in progress.